Skip to main content

 • The sensor in Point REscan has a very high sensitivity.

-Motorized pinhole switch in GAIA Point REscan confocal
+Motorized pinhole switch

 A pinhole serves to block the out-of-focus light.
 In practice, a pinhole size between 1 and 2 Airy units (1-2x times as large as the spot) gives the best images.